dart-lang/site-www/examples/README.md

 ```

 That is, code regions are placed with a (headless) code block.
 This ensures
-that code region declarations (which somethings re-declare the same entity)
+that code region declarations (which sometimes re-declare the same entity)
 don't clash.

 ### Where to find a code excerpt